SpronQ/challenges/devops/spronq-devops-challenge.md

 ### Requirements
 1. Kubernetes Cluster: Set up a Kubernetes cluster using any preferred Kubernetes distribution (e.g., Minikube, Docker Desktop, GKE, EKS, AKS, etc.).
 Ensure that you have access to the cluster and can interact with it using kubectl.
-2. Dockerize the Web Application: Containerize your web application using Docker.
+2. Dockerize the Web Application: Containerize the web application using Docker.
 You will need to write a Dockerfile and any other necessary configurations to create the Docker image for the web application.
 3. Kubernetes Deployment: Write a Kubernetes manifest (YAML) for deploying the Dockerized web application to the Kubernetes cluster.
 The manifest should include a Deployment resource that defines the desired state of the application, specifying the container image, replicas, environment variables, and any other necessary configurations.
 4. Autoscaling: Implement a way to automatically scale between 2 to 5 replicas the web application based on CPU utilization.
 5. Ingress Controller: Set up an Ingress resource to expose the web application to external traffic.